Qumulo/docs/managing-snapshots.md

 You can delete a single snapshot by clicking the delete icon at the end of the row you want to delete.

-{% include image.html alt="Delete Icon" file="administrator-guide/managing-snapshots-delete.png" %}
+{% include image.html alt="Delete icon" file="administrator-guide/managing-snapshots-delete.png" %}

 ### Deleting Multiple Snapshots